 Climate Law and Governance is a program from CPI Brazil, focusing on land use, conservation, agriculture, and infrastructure.
-This program is lead by lawyers, with expertise in environmental law, sustainability, energy, and regulation.
-The Climate Law and Governance agenda conducts juridical analysis of legal policies and instruments, monitors and evaluates its implementation, and proposes recommendations to promote the environmental agenda in Brazil.
+This program is led by lawyers, with expertise in environmental law, sustainability, energy, and regulation.
+The Climate Law and Governance agenda conducts a juridical analysis of legal policies and instruments, monitors and evaluates its implementation, and proposes recommendations to promote the environmental agenda in Brazil.

-Where Are We at Implementing the Forest Code?
-An X-Ray of the CAR and the PRA in Brazilian States – 2020 Edition
+Where Does Brazil Stand with the Implementation of the Forest Code?
+A Snapshot of the CAR and PRA in Brazilian States - 2021 Edition